Alfred Docs

 Getting started

-This guide gets Alfred running on macOS, then walks through the first local workspace loop: provider setup, source import, grounded Ask sessions, and automatic Dream maintenance.
+This guide gets Alfred running on macOS or Linux, then walks through the first local workspace loop: provider setup, source import, grounded Ask sessions, and automatic Dream maintenance.

 Public beta scope

-The current public beta is focused on macOS Apple Silicon and local workspace storage.
+The current public beta supports macOS Apple Silicon and Linux x86_64 with local workspace storage.
 Dream keeps routine maintenance automatic while logging risky or ambiguous actions as exceptions.

 Requirements